 - Click on the blue "Add File" button at the top of the page on the toolbar.

-- You will see a page that looks like this.
-Double click on "Attach Files."
+- After you click on "Add File" you will see a page that looks like this, then double click on "Attach File(s)"

 - Navigate to where you saved your unzipped shapefile and then highlight and click "open" to attach all of your files.